ttan815/LibraryManagementSystem_HotelGroup_CSC_131/README.md

+** Note: You'll need to have two separate terminals open, one for the frontend and one for the backend.
 To run the front end:

 Go and open the front end folder in terminal, then do "npm install", that should load up all the data.
 Then you can load the website with "npm run dev".